-Cydney Foote, one of Accepted’s most experienced medical school admissions consultants, worked with a client, Ben (not his real name), during the 2016-2017 cycle.
+Cydney Foote, one of Accepted’s most experienced medical school admissions consultants, worked with a client, Ben (not his real name).
 Ben started working on his personal statement in February and received medical school acceptances by October.
 He certainly had good grades and MCAT results, but he also actively maximized those assets by applying early.
 Read more about his story, tactics, and success below.

 Cydney: First of all, congratulations on your success during this application season.
 How many interview invites did you receive?
 And how many acceptances were offered?

 Ben: Thank you!
 I received 9 interview invites, attended 7 interviews, and was accepted at the 7 medical schools where I interviewed.

 Cydney: What I found really exceptional was the pace at which you worked through this season.
 When did you first start work on your personal statement?